 How much can you borrow?

-This means that finance companies offering really big loans can take a long time to make their decision whereas finance companies offering £100 and £10,000 generally don’t need as long to make their mind up.
+This means that for really big loans, finance companies can take a long time to make their decision, whereas those offering £100 - £10,000 generally don’t need as long to make their mind up.

 In fact, sometimes a lender can make a decision on a loan between £100 and £10,000 in just a few seconds.

-When you apply through Growing Power, you can find out whether you’ve been approved in just a few seconds.
+When you apply for a loan through Growing Power, you can find out whether you’ve been approved in just a few seconds.
 There are even specialist lenders out there able to make a quick decision to loan, even if you have a bad credit rating.

-And, if their answer is a “yes”, they could even send the money to your bank account in minutes*.
+And, if their answer is positive, they could even send the money to your bank account in minutes*.

 What you need to know

 - Q1 - How quickly can I borrow money?